istio/istio.io/content/en/docs/tasks/policy-enforcement/enabling-policy/index.md

 ## At install time

 In the default Istio installation profile, policy enforcement is disabled.
-To install Istio with policy enforcement on, use the `--set values.global.disablePolicyChecks=false` and `--set values.pilot.policy.enabled=true` install option.
+To install Istio with policy enforcement on, use the `--set meshConfig.disablePolicyChecks=false` and `--set values.pilot.policy.enabled=true` install option.

 Alternatively, you may [install Istio using the demo profile](/docs/setup/getting-started/), which enables policy checks by default.